 I’m Tam: a short, stumbling 33-year old American girl juggling normal jobs and an insatiable appetite for all things not here.
 I’ve traveled to over 50 countries and made my home in five of them, writing for publications (see media tab) along the way.
 I recently left Barranquilla, Colombia after living there for six months and then traveled around South America for shits and giggles.
-Currently, I am in between Japan and the U.S. for work.
+Currently, I am in between Boston and Japan for work.
 Wherever I am, I spend a lot of hours involved in ridiculous endeavors and like to share my successes and flops for a large, judgmental audience.

 If you love travel without the Photoshopped flattery, than you’ll feel right at home here.
 I am not here to sugar coat.
 Nor post selfies.
 Nor squeal over sunset Instagram pics.
 In my humble opinion, a lot of travel advice out there are fluffy poops of happiness.
 Like a lot of filtered realities and airbrushed smiles.

 When it comes to travel writing, there’s little talk of the diarrhea.
 Or the submerged iPhones.
 Or the sexual harassment.
 Or the panic attacks.
 Or the COFFEE STAINS.
 While I am happy to write about my pleasant travel experiences, I strive to engage with an expat community that experiences the hardships of traveling.
 Like fear.
 And doubt.
 And arrests.
 And clumsiness.
 I also strive to encourage other young women to jet set and feel the adversity that comes along with it.
 Let us commiserate in our triumphs and woes, cause we all know travel embraces both.